A guide to basic bank accounts

 We strongly recommend that if your benefit is being paid direct into your bank or building society account, you arrange with your bank to set up a direct payment for your rent to be paid to your landlord.
 This will make sure that you don't fall behind with your rent payments.

-If your situation changes and, as a result your Housing Benefit entitlement changes, your benefit claim will be put on hold and you will not receive any payments until the change has been processed.
+If you have a change of circumstances and, as a result your Housing Benefit entitlement changes, your benefit claim will be put on hold and you will not receive any payments until the change has been processed.
 You must tell your bank immediately because you will need to make arrangements to cancel any direct payments which rely on you receiving your benefit.
 If you do not do this, you may be charged for not having enough money in your account or going overdrawn without permission.

 It is possible that the date you receive your benefit and the date your rent is due are different.
 We also recommend that you check this and make suitable arrangements with your bank and your landlord to make sure that you do not fall behind with any rent payments or receive any penalty charges.
 You should you arrange to pay your rent at the same time you receive your Benefit payment.
 For example, you could set up a standing order which will be paid every four weeks, in line with your Housing Benefit payment.
 We are also recommending that landlords go along with these arrangements as it reduces, as far as possible, the risk of penalty charges and falling behind with, or failing to pay your rent.